Advertiser Disclosure

 There’s nothing more romantic than a thoughtful gift.
 A photo book is a memorable keepsake you can create for your special someone that’s sure to make them smile.

-They’ll be touched that you took the time to assemble a collection of photos special to the two of you, and you’ll have fun reminiscing about your pre-pandemic adventures — when you used to leave the house.
-Photo books start at $14.99 on Shutterfly for a softcover book and $22.49 for a hardcover book.
+They’ll be touched that you took the time to assemble a collection of photos special to the two of you, and you’ll have fun reminiscing about your adventures of times past.
+Photo books start at $19.99 on Shutterfly.

 Online Class